Radios I Have Known

 There's an important precondition: the tuner must be aligned for best results.
 Even a minor misalignment can result in a gritty, distorted sound, especially on aggressively modulated signals.
 There was a period in my life when I moved this tuner around frequently; those moves seemed to knock it out of alignment ever so slowly.
 There was also a small circuit board hosting the IF filters that came loose, generating additional noise within the tuner.
 That's been fixed.
 The moral of that story is to avoid moving this tuner around a lot.

 The AM tuner is surprisingly sensitive, with more bandwidth and interference rejection than the typical AM tuner afterthought, but suffers from a narrow audio bandwidth.
 It's pleasant enough when listening to news or talk programs, but not all that pleasant for music.
 My vintage Zeniths sound better; my GE Superadios sound better and have better sensitivity.
-The NAD's AM tuner is quite selective, however.
+The DSP-based radios of the 21st century often have more controls for improving distant reception, and for improving fidelity of stronger local signals, through providing multiple choices for audio bandwidth filters.
+The NAD has only one AM bandwidth.
+The NAD's AM tuner is selective, however.

-Overall, this is an ideal FM tuner for difficult reception locations, and an excellent one for all others, especially for receiving weak stations or a weaker station crowded between stronger ones.
+Overall, this has been an ideal FM tuner for most difficult reception locations, and an excellent one for all others, especially for receiving weak stations or a weaker station crowded between stronger ones.